Home Articles Robotics The Use of Robotics in Prefabricated Construction: Advantages and Challenges

 via Wood Central

 High Capital Investment and Maintenance Costs: The initial investment in robot systems, including the procurement, installation, and programming of robotic equipment, is substantial.
 In addition, ongoing maintenance, calibration, and potential downtime require dedicated resources.
-Predictive maintenance strategies, such as using internet of things (IOT) devices and sensors to monitor the health of robots, are necessary to reduce downtime and optimise system performance.
+Predictive maintenance strategies, such as using Internet of Things (IoT) devices and sensors to monitor robot health, are necessary to reduce downtime and optimize system performance.

 Technical Workforce Shortage: The deployment of advanced robotics requires skilled technicians and engineers capable of programming, maintaining, and troubleshooting these systems.
 A shortage of technically proficient workers in the construction industry creates a barrier to widespread adoption.
 Construction firms must invest in training and education programs to develop the necessary expertise.